-This Gluten-Free, Dairy-Free Pumpkin Spiced Corn Bread will knock your socks off!
-Once you try it, you will never go back to regular corn bread again.
+This simple pumpkin cornbread recipe will knock your socks off!
+Once you try it, you will never go back to regular cornbread again.
+It’s naturally gluten-free and dairy-free.

-I originally posted this recipe in October of 2014.
+I originally posted this gluten-free pumpkin cornbread recipe in October of 2014.
 With the new photos and the tasty style video to accompany it, I thought I’d republish this recipe and essentially relaunch it.

 Not only will your house smell amazing, your guests will mmm and ahh as they enjoy it.
 Slightly sweet, perfectly crumbly and a soon-to-be favorite in your household – this cornbread is easy to make and quite the crowd pleaser.
 Top it with butter and honey – I dare you!

-I’ve served this cornbread with breakfast casseroles, at tea time, and with dinner as a fancy-shmancy side dish.
+I’ve served this cornbread recipe with breakfast casseroles, at tea time, and with dinner as a fancy-shmancy side dish.
 I love making it for dinner guest because the are wow’ed by texture, pleasing flavor, and the way that it compliments most holiday meals.
+It goes really well with Beef Short Rib.

 What can I use instead of yogurt?

-One option is to use full fat coconut milk.
+You can use regular yogurt in this recipe, instead of dairy-free yogurt.
+Another option is to use full fat coconut milk to keep it dairy free.
 It does add a bit of coconut flavor but the added fat and thick creamy milk really helps keep this pumpkin spiced corn bread moist.

 How can I make this sugar free?